-You can also go for an Airbnb anywhere near or around the areas mentioned above or the Cannaregio District.
-Save $40 on your first Airbnb with this code HERE.
+You can also go for an Airbnb in Venice anywhere near or around the areas mentioned above or the Cannaregio District.
 Cannaregio is a great area that’s not as crowded as the center and filled with lots of cool facades and food options.

 Venice Gondola Ride